alykes/ytdlr/README.md

 ### Youtube Downloader (ytdlr)

-Just Another Front End for Pytube3 (JAFEFPT3)
+Just Another Front End for Pytube3 (JAFE-FPT3)

 This is a little tool that I have been meaning to write for a very long time.
 There are a multitude of sites out there that give you the ability to download audio and videos from YouTube.

 I don't know what sits behind these web services.
 I also don't like the idea of downloading a random executable that may or may not contain malicious code for the sake of grabbing a video or an audio track.

 So with those thoughts in mind, I wanted to create something small for myself, with code that I can track.
-If anyone else finds this useful as I do, then great!
+If anyone else finds this useful, then great!

 Let me know what else I can include or improve on.